philips-software/logproxy/README.md

 # Logproxy

-A microservice which acts as a logdrain and forwards messages to HSDP Foundation logging.
-Supports the new HSDP v2 single tenant solution.
+A microservice which acts as a logdrain and forwards messages to HSP Foundation logging.
+Supports the new v2 single tenant solution.

 ## Features